 1.)
 How did the name “Lavendaire” come about?

-In a way, yes since I already had my music channel in high school.
+L: In a way, yes since I already had my music channel in high school.
 On my youtube music channel, I enjoyed singing and playing the piano.
-It was a fun hobby, but I didn’t know if I could ever make it into a full time career.
+It was a fun hobby, but I didn’t know if I could ever make it into a full-time career.
 I just knew deep down inside, that I wanted to have a career where I could be creative.
-Where I could have time and location freedom, to invest my time into something meaningful.
-I always looked up to other Youtubers because I envied their lifestyle: They got to make videos, be their own boss, and travel for work.
-So in the end, I eventually got honest with myself and decided to seriously pursue youtube.
+Where I could have time and the freedom to invest my energy into something meaningful.
+I always envied other YouTubers and their lifestyle.
+They were able to make videos, be their own boss, and travel for work.
+So in the end, I eventually got honest with myself and started to pursue youtube on a serious note.

 3.)
 What inspired or motivated you to start your series “Artist Of Life”?

 5.)
 For anybody out their that may be an entrepreneur like yourself, what word of advice would you give them?
 What do you hope they learn from you?

 L: It’s all about stamina: how long can you last in the game without giving up?
 The entrepreneurial path is incredibly fulfilling and rewarding and I wouldn’t trade it for anything.
-Everyday when I wake up, I get to do what I love.
+Every day when I wake up, I get to do what I love.
 I get to create things that make me happy, while also making a positive impact on other people’s lives which is what I’ve always wanted.
-Yet, the the path isn’t easy and the rewards don’t come as soon as you wish they would.
+Yet, then the path isn’t easy and the rewards don’t come as soon as you wish they would.
 Everything takes time and effort, so you have to be super patient, persevering and continually learn and study the industry so that you can give it your best shot.
 I break this down in a recent podcast episode I shared about The Success Mindset.The entrepreneurial path isn’t for the weak.
 You have to be willing to work for years without reward before you might see the slightest chance of success.
 But if you can stay in the game, it will definitely make you stronger.
 Because then you’ll feel so capable that even if this venture fails, you can build up another one with all that you have learned over the years.